Is a Furniture Protection Plan Worth It?

 What Protection Plans Cover — and What They Don't

 Coverage varies significantly by provider and plan tier.
-The table below reflects what most quality plans from established providers like OnPoint Warranty typically include.
+The table below reflects what quality plans from providers like OnPoint Warranty typically include.
 Always read the specific terms before purchase.

 | Incident Type | Coverage Status | Notes |